Moving to Brazil

 We asked people living in Brazil to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Brazil, it is important to pack appropriate clothing that can keep you cool in hot weather, such as light t-shirts and cotton shorts.
 Sun protection such as sunscreen and sunglasses are also essential if you plan on spending time in the sun.
 Additionally, it is prudent to bring some form of insect repellent, as Brazil is home to many insects.
 An umbrella, raincoat, and comfortable walking shoes will also make your travels more pleasant.
-Lastly, although Brazil offers a wide variety of restaurants serving international cuisine, it is a good idea to pack your favorite snacks and spices to remind you of home," explained one expat living in Brazil.
+Lastly, although Brazil offers a wide variety of restaurants serving international cuisine, it is a good idea to pack your favorite snacks and spices to remind you of home," remarked one expat in Brazil.

 "1.
 Bring Everything you can from undies to electronics.
 Everything is crazy expensive.
 2. Bring some winter clothing, ski holidays to Chile are a great escape.
 3. Bring Electric Mattress pads, blankets and heaters.
 There is no heating in Brazilian homes and it gets very cold in the winter.
 All buildings are cement and the winter is cold and humid.
-1. Leave Nothing," said one expat in Sao Paulo.
+1. Leave Nothing," remarked one expat who made the move to Sao Paulo.

 Get Quote